Swinject/Swinject/README.md

 A guide to submit issues, to ask general questions, or to open pull requests is [here](CONTRIBUTING.md).

+If you have a general question and hesitate to submit an issue at GitHub, you can feel free to ask the question at [Stack Overflow](http://stackoverflow.com).
+The author of Swinject monitors `swinject` tag there to answer as quickly as possible.

 ## License

 MIT license.
 See the [LICENSE file](LICENSE.txt) for details.